rahullym/restq/SUPABASE_SETUP.md

 ## Step 7: Run Migrations on Supabase

-After deploying to Render:
+After deploying to your platform:

-1. Go to Render Dashboard → Your Web Service → **Shell**
+1. Go to your deployment platform's shell/console
 2. Run:
    ```bash
    npx prisma migrate deploy